tkilla64/eurorack/feitw/README.md

-# umix
+# feitw
 ![feitw image](FEITW.jpg)
-This is my version of the René Schmitz "Fastest Envelope in the West".
+This is my version of the René Schmitz "Fastest Envelope in the West" Envelope Generator.
 I only added an LED and tweaked some component values a bit.
 The original design can be found here: https://www.schmitzbits.de/adsr.html

 ### Inputs